BotsSwitch to Cortex

 Advanced Construction Bot

 Advanced Construction bot is a unit that opens you the window to most of the T2 economy and defensive structures.
-In most situations when you get one, start from updating your metal extractors, geothermal powerplants and then make fusion reactors and advanced metal makers.
+In most situations when you get one, start from updating your metal extractors, geothermal powerplants and then make fusion reactors and advanced energy converters.
 It has a higher buildpower than the simpler T1 Construction bot and boosts your metal and energy storage by 100.

 Archangel is a T2 amphibious anti-air bot that can deal significant damage to aircrafts using two types of weapons – long range missiles and short-range flak canon.
 It cannot shoot aircrafts when underwater.

-Maverick is a very peculiar unit designed solely for one purpose – destroying T1 leftovers.
+Gunslingers are very peculiar units, designed solely for one purpose – destroying T1 leftovers.

 It has some unique attributes that make it perfect for this role: